 I came across a recipe where Feta had been wrapped in Filo pastry, and it gave me the idea of trying a similar recipe but with Halloumi.
 This is really simple to put together and having the addition of the honey really makes this dish incredibly delicious.

 I like to think most the dishes I cook are simple and straightforward to cook and this definitely falls into that category.

 Slice your Halloumi into 1cm slices.
 Typically this will give you 6 or 7 from the block.
-Using shop bought filo pastry (unless you are gifted enough to make your own) take 1 sheet and slice it in half.
-Wrap each piece of cheese in the half of pastry and set to one side.
+Using shop-bought filo pastry (unless you are gifted enough to make your own) take 1 sheet and slice it in half.
+Wrap each piece of cheese in the half of the pastry and set to one side.
 This doesn’t have to be neat either.

 This dish just works.
 It actually gives the halloumi a slightly different taste and texture.
 The honey adds some lovely sweetness and this makes for a great starter or small lunch.
 Try it you won’t regret it!

 - Petromax Cast-iron Skillet